expo/expo/docs/pages/eas/metadata/index.md

 EAS Metadata does not only get the information into the stores; it also tries to find common pitfalls that could cause app rejections.
 It does all this before sending anything to the app stores, saving you valuable time to spend on your project.

 > Using VS Code?
-The [VS Code Expo plugin](https://github.com/expo/vscode-expo#readme) gives you auto-complete, suggestions, and warnings for **store.config.json** files.
+Install the [VS Code Expo plugin](https://github.com/expo/vscode-expo#readme) for auto-complete, suggestions, and warnings in your **store.config.json** files.

 ## Get started